Estimate Time5 min

 Source: US House of Representatives

-How might the end of the government shutdown affect stocks this time?
+How might a possible government shutdown affect stocks this time?

-If there’s anything positive about this pattern of recurring shutdowns, it may be that it’s now gone on long enough to show that past shutdowns have had little impact on investors, consumers, or financial markets.
-“Even longer shutdowns such as the ones that took place in 2013 and 2018, which were disruptive and costly, did not move the stock market,” says Director of Global Macro Jurrien Timmer.
+Past shutdowns have had little impact on investors, consumers, or financial markets.
+“Even longer historical shutdowns, which were disruptive and costly, did not move the stock market,” says Jurrien Timmer, Fidelity's director of global macro.

 Timmer also points out that the 2018 shutdown took place when stocks were nearing the tail end of what he calls an “unrelated 20% drawdown” and began a strong rally while the government was still on hiatus.
-So far this year, by comparison, stocks have followed a similar path, with a double-digit drop in April followed by a robust rally.
+And though past performance is never a guarantee of future results, US stocks generally rose over the course of the October to November 2025 shutdown.

-What this history shows is that market participants understand that short-lived political drama makes headlines but does not have a meaningful impact on corporate earnings, which are the primary drivers of stock prices.
+What this history shows is that market participants understand that short-lived political maneuvering may make headlines, but typically does not have a meaningful impact on corporate earnings, which are the primary drivers of stock prices.
 That's especially true for news events such as a shutdown where the eventual outcome is predictable.
 As Timmer puts it, "We've all seen this movie before and it always ends the same way."

 S&P 500 performance around 2013 and 2018 shutdowns